-In 1935 the Dayton Daily News began hosting Golden Glove Tournaments, broadcasted across the city on WHIO radio.
-The Dayton Gymnastics Club and the Fraternal Order of the Eagles held weekly fights.
-Popular venues included the Fairgrounds Coliseum, the Patterson Boulevard outdoor arena, the Dayton Opera House, the Lakeside Park Pavilion, and the Westwood Field Gym.
+In 1935, the Dayton Daily News began hosting Golden Glove Tournaments, broadcasted across the Miami Valley on WHIO.
+The Dayton Gymnastics Club and the Fraternal Order of Eagles held weekly fights.
+Popular venues included the Fairgrounds Coliseum, Patterson Boulevard outdoor arena, Dayton Opera House, Lakeside Park Pavilion and Westwood Field Gym.

 But Memorial Hall was the crown jewel of Dayton venues.
 Founded in 1910, it came of age during the heyday of boxing.
 Here are three famous moments in Memorial Hall boxing history: